 You are going to love eating healthy with this nutritious Pesto Chicken Quinoa Bowl!
-This mouthwatering and flavorful bowl can be served hot or cold and features shredded chicken, green onions, tomatoes, spinach, feta, and basil pesto mixed in with sprouted fluffy quinoa and topped with feta.
+This mouthwatering and flavorful bowl can be served hot or cold and features shredded chicken, green onions, tomatoes, spinach, and basil pesto mixed in with sprouted fluffy quinoa and topped with feta.

 Jump to: